WHAT A CHARACTER!

 - Rewrite the Story

-- Encourage students to take a favorite story or a read-aloud that has been shared with the class and rewrite it to change the main character as in The Three Little Wolves and the Big, Bad Pig.
+- Encourage students to take a favorite story or a read-aloud shared with the class and rewrite it, changing the main character, as in The Three Little Wolves and the Big, Bad Pig.
 For example, in Hooway for Wodney Wat by Helen Lester, Wodney is a shy and quiet character.
 He is afraid of Camilla Capybara, and she is the antagonist in the story.
-How would the story be different if Wodney was strong and brave instead of timid?
+How would the story be different if Wodney were strong and brave instead of timid?
 Students can tell this new story and share their writing with their classmates.
+Create digital stories using Book Creator (TeachersFirst review) or Elementari (TeachersFirst review).

 -